Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 Accessing this property will throw if `.onStack == false`.

-### `depth`
-The depth of this frame, counting from oldest to youngest; the oldest frame has a depth of zero.

-Accessing this property will throw if `.onStack == false`.

 ### `onStack`
 True if the frame this `Debugger.Frame` instance refers to is still on the stack; false if it has completed execution or been popped in some other way.